manikanth02/Namaste-Nodejs-Note/Chapter S2 14 Building Feed API and Pagination/README.md

 ---

 ## Overview
-Today's focus is on implementing the **Get /user/feed** API.
-This API fetches profiles of other users on the platform while ensuring that the logged-in user does not see specific profiles.
-The implementation involves filtering logic, MongoDB queries, and pagination for efficient data retrieval.
+Today's focus is on enhancing the **Get /user/feed** API by implementing pagination.
+The API is designed to retrieve user profiles while filtering out specific users and limiting the number of results per request.

+---

 ## API Details